sorieder/sorieder.github.io/_pages/domar/student-work.md

 ---

-# Student Samples: Written Responses to the Film
+# Students' Written Responses to the Film

 Assignment for the University of Connecticut, Storrs undergraduate course Human Rights and German Culture (GERM 1175), taught by Professor Sebastian Wogenstein: